 The disposition of each abstract will be sent via email to the abstract submitter and all authors listed on the abstract submission.
 Accurate professional email addresses for the presenting author and all coauthors are required for this purpose.

-Common Reasons Abstracts Are Not Accepted for Presentation
+Common Reasons Abstracts are Not Accepted for Presentation

 Because of the number of abstract submissions, the CROI Program Committee is unable to provide feedback on individual submissions.
 Below are common reasons why abstracts are not accepted for presentation.